jackdewinter/pymarkdown/docs/rules/rule_md005.md

 have a list containing sublists that mixed left aligned lists with right aligned lists.
 This rule resets its notion of the proper alignment for Ordered Lists when the base List element is closed.

+## Fix Description

+When list starts are encountered, they are collected until the list ends.
+Once that occurs, the rule determins whether any ordered list starts are eligible to be considered as a right aligned Ordered List.

+If not a right aligned Ordered List, all new list item elements in that list are aligned to start at the same location as that base list.